1. Education

 Photo by Steve Nix

-Tupelos are valued honey plants in southeastern and Gulf Coast states, producing a very light, mild-tasting honey.
-In northern Florida, beekeepers keep beehives along the river swamps on platforms or floats during tupelo bloom to produce certified tupelo honey, which commands a high price on the market because of its flavor
+Tupelos are highly valued honey plants in the Southeastern and Gulf Coast states, producing a very light, mild-tasting honey.
+In northern Florida, beekeepers keep beehives along the river swamps on platforms or floats during tupelo bloom to produce certified tupelo honey, which commands a high price on the market because of its flavor.

 Leaves: alternate, simple, not toothed.